ga4gh/data-security/AAI/AAIConnectProfile.md

 client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer
 client_assertion=<signed-jwt>
 ```
-where the *client_assertion* JWT is
+where the *client_assertion* JWT is of the following form, and signed by the service's private key:
 ```
 {
   "iss": "https://wes.example.org",
   "sub": "https://wes.example.org",
   "aud": "https://broker.example.org/introspect",
   "iat": 1234567900,
-  "exp": 1234567960,
+  "exp": 1234567960
-  "jti": "<unique id>"
 }
 ```
-Assuming that the ecosystem uses client credentials, the Broker is able to retrieve the service's public key and verify the signature on the *client_assertion* JWT and also determine that
+Upon receiving this request, the Broker is able to retrieve the service's public key and verify the signature on the *client_assertion* JWT and also determine that
 the holder of the Task-Specific Token aligns with the specific *audience*/*resources* requirements of the token creation request.
+Note that example assumes implementation of client credentials via a keypair, other approaches could be via basic authorization or POSTing the client_id and client_secret as part of the introspection request.
 The *claims* key in the introspection request indicates
-if the requestor is an orchestrating intermediary (if *claims* is false) or an authorization consumer that would require the GA4GH Visas to make authorization decisions.
-In the former case,
+if the requestor is requesting the set of GA4GH Visas associated with the token.
+When *claims* is false,
 the /introspect endpoint returns
 ```
 {